 Ordo Astri serves to reveal an Independent Thelemic School of the Mysteries to those so prepared.
 The grades of initiation in the O∴ A∴ are obtained by personal work done and the keeping of a magical diary Record.
 Our work is to practice and understand the wisdom of Aiwass.

 Our Manifesto describes the O∴ A∴ in the following terms:

-A vehicle by which magicians may develop supreme facility in the magical arts towards the end of attaining the Knowledge and Conversation of the Holy Guardian Angel.
+A vehicle by which magicians may develop supreme facility in the magical arts.
+The sole aim and purpose is the Knowledge and Conversation of the Holy Guardian Angel.
 This may be defined as the personal realisation of cosmic consciousness.
 In other terms it may be defined as Gnosis or direct experience of the Mysteries.

 The Law of Thelema is defined thus:

 The core tenets of Thelema are outstandingly simple: “Do what thou wilt shall be the whole of the Law” and “Love is the law, love under will.”
 Thelema is the law of love—the spiritual intelligence or True Will that unites and harmonises all things.
 It is therefore a law based on relationship.
 The universality of the law rests upon the fact that it is particular and inclusive, respecting differences between stars and recognising that each complements the rest.

 Ordo Astri fulfils the role of Outer Court to the Order, which is based on the Rosicrucian system of magical grades or degrees equating to the Hermetic Tree of Life.
 We have developed a comprehensive and internally consistent system of magick and Hermetic Tantra-yoga that has been developed from the hermetic tradition of the ages.
 There is an emphasis on the Gods of Egypt; the Egyptian name of the Order is Shemsu en Khabs.
 We are a Thelemic Order, created in the ultraviolet light of the (Egyptian) Book of the Law, called Liber AL vel Legis.